On the Complexity of Trial and Error for Constraint Satisfaction Problems: Constraint-index and Variables Revealing Oracle

-Isomorphism of a hidden multiplication table with a given group, a problem discussed in \cite{BCZ13}, can also be cast in the framework of promise $\HCSP$s.
+\paragraph{On group isomorphism.} Isomorphism of a hidden multiplication table with a given group, a problem discussed in \cite{BCZ13}, can also be cast in the framework of promise $\HCSP$s.
 We consider the following problem $\GROUPEQ$ (equality with a group from a class).
-Let $\cc{G}$ be a family of groups on the set $[k]$, that is, a set of multiplication tables on $[k]$ such that each multiplication defines a group.
+Let $\cc{G}$ be a family of groups on the set $[k]$, that is, a set of multiplication tables on $[k]$ such that each multiplication table defines a group.
 The task is to decide whether a hidden group structure $b(\,,\,)$ is equal to some $a(\,,\,)$ from $\cc{G}$ and if yes, find such an $a(\,,\,)$.
 (Note that a solution of the latter task will give the whole table for $b(\,,\,)$.)
-For instance, $\cc{G}$ may consist of all isomorphic copies on $[k]$ of a given group $G$ having $k$ elements.
-In that case, up to possibly an overhead of complexity $k^{O(\log k)}$, the search problem is equivalent to finding an isomorphism between $G$ and the group $H$ given by $[k]$.
-This is because given a mapping $\phi:G\rightarrow [k]$ we can easily compute the unique multiplication table on $[k]$ which defines a group such that $\phi$ becomes an isomorphism, and, conversely, given a group $H$ with its multiplication table we can find an isomorphism $G\rightarrow H$ in time $k^{O(\log k)}$.
-(Of course, for abelian groups this overhead is polynomial.)